-Exclusive-Trump's Truth Social app set for release Monday in Apple App Store, per executive | MarketScreener
+Exclusive - Trump's Truth Social app set for release Monday in Apple App Store, per executive | MarketScreener

 Digital World's activities have come under scrutiny from the Securities and Exchange Commission and the U.S. Financial Industry Regulatory Authority, according to a regulatory filing, and the deal is likely months away from closing.

-(Reporting by Julia Love in San Francisco and Helen Coster in New York; Editing by Kenneth Li and Daniel Wallis)
+(Reporting by Julia Love in San Francisco and Helen Coster in New York; Additional reporting by Ahmed Aboulenein in Washington; Editing by Kenneth Li and Daniel Wallis)

 By Julia Love and Helen Coster